List of circulating currencies

 There are 180 currencies recognized as legal tender in United Nations (UN) member states, UN General Assembly non-member observer states, partially recognized or unrecognized states, and their dependencies.
-However, excluding the pegged (fixed exchange rate) currencies, there are only 130 currencies that are independent or pegged to a currency basket.
+However, excluding the pegged (fixed exchange rate) currencies, there are only 130 currencies that float independently or are pegged to a currency basket.

 U.S. dollar, the official currency of the United States, the world's dominant reserve currency and the most traded currency globally.